chriscave/mpl_ascii/README.md

 plt.show()
 ```

-You can find more examples in the `examples` folder
+You can find more examples in the `examples` folder and their txt files under `tests/accept`.

 ## Use cases